voletiv/voletiv.github.io/_pages/experience.md

 ### [NextAI](https://www.nextcanada.com/next-ai){:target="_blank"}, Toronto - AI Scientist in Residence
 **Toronto, Canada**

-I am a mentor/consultant for multiple startups at NextAI.
-I assist them in integrating artificial intelligence and machine learning into their product pipeline, and with long-term strategies in technology.
+I was a mentor/consultant for multiple startups at NextAI.
+I assisted them in integrating artificial intelligence and machine learning into their product pipeline, and with long-term strategies in technology.
 </div>